 Autobahn tunnels have extensive safety systems including

-24-hour monitoring, motorist information radio and signs, frequent
+24-hour monitoring, motorist information radio and signs,

 refuge rooms with emergency telephones and firefighting equipment,